-Since 2017, the number of foreigners with a residence permit in Turkey has gone up by 2.5 times, to 1.35 million people.
+Since 2017, the number of foreigners with a residence permit in Turkey has increased by 2.5 times to 1.35 million people.
 Most of the time, to move, they get a short-term residence permit that lasts from a few months to two years and can be extended.
 In Turkey, a residence permit is called an ikamet.

 The cost of a residence permit starts at $200.
 The amount varies depending on the duration of the permit, the citizenship of the applicant, and his age.
 There are a few extra costs that are listed below.